percebus/azure-secure-networking-for-devs/docs/tutorial/02/hub/fw.md

 ## Step 3: Enable DNS Proxy

-Uhm... it seems we missed something
+Uhm, it seems we missed something...

 ![DNS Proxy must be enabled](../../../../assets/img/hub/fw/rules/allow-github-disallowed.png)

-Oh, so we need to enable the DNS Proxy first.
+Oh, so we need to enable the DNS Proxy first!

+>> TODO Keep working on this document